-Elderflora: SCENES FROM THE LIFE OF A TREE
+Elderflora: the life and death OF A TREE

 Photograpy by Carlin Ma

-ELDERFLORA: Scenes from the Life of a Tree is a series of songs told from a tree’s perspective.
-Written and performed by Majel Connery (vocals, synths) in collaboration with Felix Fan (electric cello), Elderflora crosses lush electronic landscapes with haunting vocal manipulations to evoke the soul of a very old tree.
+ELDERFLORA is a musical journey inside the mind of a tree, from birth by fire to death by lightning.
+Written and performed by Majel Connery (vocals, synths) in collaboration with Felix Fan (electric cello), Elderflora crosses lush electronic landscapes with haunting vocal manipulations to evoke the inner world of an old tree.

 Like a secret collaboration between Laurie Anderson and Arthur Russell.